 A snack during our longest stretch of the day – between lunch and dinner can prevent hanger cravings and improve mood and energy throughout the afternoon.

-How: Use and app or set a reminder to go off every few hours on your phone, or keep a water bottle out on your desk as a visual reminder!
+How: Use an app or set a reminder to go off every few hours on your phone, or keep a water bottle out on your desk as a visual reminder!

 4. Enjoy Whole Foods.

-Eating foods as close to their natural state as possible allows you to get the most nutrition out of them and provides longer lasting energy.
+Eating foods as close to their natural state as possible allows you to get the most nutrition out of them and generally provides longer lasting energy and fullness.

 How: Swap your regular snack bars for one of the snacks listed above or set a goal to cook one more meal from home this week.